HAProxy

 mount --bind /usr/safenet /var/lib/haproxy/usr/safenet

-directory within the chroot directory and copy the Chrystoki.conf
+Create the /etc directory within the chroot directory and copy the Chrystoki.conf file to it.

 mkdir /var/lib/haproxy/etc cp /etc/Chrystoki.conf /var/lib/haproxy/etc/